Overview

 - It may be less potent than other brands on the market.

-- There are 10 calories in each serving of FlexNow.
+- There are 10 calories in each serving.

 - People who are allergic to shea and its by-products may experience adverse allergic reactions as a result of using FlexNow.